Skip to content

 Sets the maximum number of connections in the JDBC connection pool, shared across all data sources using JDBC drivers.

-This parameter could be also configured by setting DQO_JDBC_MAX_CONNECTION_IN_POOL environment variable.
+This parameter can also be configured by setting the DQO_JDBC_MAX_CONNECTION_IN_POOL environment variable.

 --dqo.logging.enable-user-home-logging

-Enables file logging inside the DQO User Home's .logs folder.
+Enables file logging inside the DQOps User Home's .logs folder.

-This parameter could be also configured by setting DQO_LOGGING_ENABLE_USER_HOME_LOGGING environment variable.
+This parameter can also be configured by setting the DQO_LOGGING_ENABLE_USER_HOME_LOGGING environment variable.

 --dqo.logging.max-history

-Sets the maximum number of log files that could be stored (archived) in the .logs folder.
+Sets the maximum number of log files that can be stored (archived) in the .logs folder.

-This parameter could be also configured by setting DQO_LOGGING_MAX_HISTORY environment variable.
+This parameter can also be configured by setting the DQO_LOGGING_MAX_HISTORY environment variable.

 --dqo.logging.pattern